 - One quick thing to point out is, you'll notice most fake Nintendo 64 games look very cheap and can be pretty easy to identify.

-- Let’s delve deeper into how to identify fake N64 games.
+- Let’s take a closer look at how to identify fake N64 games.

 - Also, we've written other popular articles about spotting fake video games right here on our website.